Continued from — Post-modernity: a way station to the future

 None of our institutions, and not even our markets were designed for the network age.
 This is the major tension of our times.
 We are between a societal form where markets, and to a lesser degree institutions, are the dominant way of organizing and now we are evolving into a network-centric society.
 What type of network society will be up to us — centralized or distributed?

 As we make this transition, the confusion of post-modernism [background post on societal forms] clouds our vision of a positive future.
-It seems the traditional Left is focused on the Modern era, while the traditional Right yearns for a time even further back to the Pre-modern era.
+It seems that the traditional political Right wants to go back to the Pre-modern Era — dogmatic, faith, truth — while the traditional political Left wants to stay in the Modern Era — doubting, science, facts.
+However, the way ahead is to a Meta-modern Era — seeking, knowledge, combining.
 Few have a coherent vision for an emerging meta-modernity based on the network form.
 Understanding networks is the first step for governments to become ‘digital nations’.
 I would say it’s not a digital, but a networked society that should be government’s focus.

 Finding ways to transform government was the focus of RESET18 here in Helsinki yesterday.
 The themes were continuous learning, leadership, new economy, rotating economics, and experimental culture.
 Attendees came from all sectors with significant attendance from the government, who sponsored the event.
 Today I discussed a number of ways that public servants could be more networked in their learning and their work.
 These interviews were recorded and a short series of five topics will be available for the Finnish public sector.
 I discussed similar themes in an interview with Ana Neves last month.

 In 2004, just as I was starting this blog, we already saw the work ahead of us.